 I m often wonderstruck at the brilliance behind the South Indian meal.
 Even an everyday south Indian meal is designed to take care of all nutritional requirements in the body.
 If you stop and think for a moment, the genius in the meal will leave you open-mouthed.

-Needless to say, this Onion rasam is an inspiration from her.
+Needless to say, this rasam is an inspiration from her.
 And then, I read this Chinna Vengaya Rasam recipe in a small booklet that i have.
 And i was immediately intrigued.
-Among the many reasons i love Onion Rasam, it has got to be because it works well during summers and winters.
+Among the many reasons i love this easy Rasam, it has got to be because it works well during summers and winters.

 This recipe specifically calls for Shallots.
 Shallots are also called as Sambar Vengayam in Tamil.
 And they are rightly called so.
 They are flavor-packed and take the mediocre Sambar to the next level.